xuanZhou111/GeoPilot/README.md

 # GeoPilot
-The Code and Data avaliability is comming soon!
+The code and data avaliability is comming soon!